Haufe-Lexware/wicked.haufe.io/doc/deployment-architecture.md

 ### HAproxy

 The HAPROXY component routes the incoming traffic via virtual hosts (vhosts) either to the Portal or directly to Kong.
 HAproxy is also able to load balance Kong if you decide to deploy multiple instances of Kong.

+Depending on your deployment setup, the HAproxy can be replaced with a different type of load balancer, e.g. an Elastic Load Balancer on AWS, an Azure Load Balancer, or an ingress controller on Kubernetes.
+It just has to fulfill the same requirements as the HAproxy, i.e. to do SSL termination and route the two VHOSTs to the backends.

 ### Portal